DenisRudiy/Project_Requiem/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 <p>
-You can push this project or try by yourself by (https://requiemfrontend.azurewebsites.net)
+You can push this project or try by yourself (https://requiemfrontend.azurewebsites.net)
 </p>

 ## Main Page